Women in water governance, TROSA Project

 RUWDUC

-RUWDUC’s current initiatives focus largely on disaster relief in response to climate impacts in Nepal.
-With the help of USAID and Oxfam, RUWDUC helps provide aid to affected communities and facilitates community-led climate adaptation efforts throughout Nepal’s most affected regions.
+RUWDUC also provides disaster relief in response to climate impacts, and facilitates community-led climate adaptation efforts throughout Nepal’s most affected regions.

 Covid-19 Disaster Relief Response